Manifolds with Boundary

 For \(n \ge 1\), the closed upper half-space \(\mathbb{H}^n \subseteq \mathbb{R}^n\) is the set \[ \mathbb{H}^n = \bigl\{ (x^1, \ldots, x^n) \in \mathbb{R}^n : x^n \ge 0 \bigr\}, \] equipped with the subspace topology inherited from \(\mathbb{R}^n\).
 For \(n = 0\), we set \(\mathbb{H}^0 = \mathbb{R}^0 = \{0\}\).

-A point of caution about the symbols \(\operatorname{Int}\) and \(\partial\), to which we return once manifolds enter the picture.
-As written here, \(\operatorname{Int} \mathbb{H}^n\) and \(\partial \mathbb{H}^n\) are defined by an inequality on the coordinate \(x^n\); they are subsets of \(\mathbb{R}^n\) singled out by their position relative to the hyperplane.
-This is the description we use as a local model.
-It is a separate matter — and the central subtlety of the next section — whether the interior and boundary of an abstract manifold, defined intrinsically without reference to any ambient space, can be detected chart by chart through this model.
-That they can is the content of an invariance theorem; until it is established we keep the half-space picture and the manifold picture notationally distinct.
+The symbols \(\operatorname{Int}\) and \(\partial\) call for a word of caution, and we return to it once manifolds enter the picture.
+As written here, \(\operatorname{Int} \mathbb{H}^n\) and \(\partial \mathbb{H}^n\) are defined by an inequality on the coordinate \(x^n\).
+They are subsets of \(\mathbb{R}^n\) singled out by their position relative to the hyperplane, and this is the description we use as a local model.
+A separate matter remains, and it is the central subtlety of the next section.
+The interior and boundary of an abstract manifold are defined intrinsically, without reference to any ambient space, and we must ask whether they can be detected chart by chart through this model.
+That they can is the content of an invariance theorem.
+Until it is established we keep the half-space picture and the manifold picture notationally distinct.

 Topological Manifolds with Boundary